Frequently Asked Questions

 What is a self-assessment?

-As part of the on-line application process, you will be required to do a self-assessment.
-The self assessment is a detailed inventory of your achievements both in academics and experience against national standards of competencies needed to become registered and certified as either a Technician or Technologist.
-There is information about national benchmarks/competencies available at www.cctt.ca under the “Benchmarks” tab.
+As part of the online application process, you will be required to do a self-assessment.
+The self-assessment is a detailed inventory of your achievements both in academics and experience against national standards of competencies needed to become registered and certified as either a technician or technologist.
+Information about Canadian technology standards are available at www.technologyaccreditation.ca under the “National Standards” tab.

 I am a graduate of a two-year engineering technician or applied science program (currently registered as a C. Tech.) and want to be a Certified Engineering Technologist (C.E.T.).
 What do I need to do?